READINGS and WORKSHOPS

 Love's Labour's Lost

 Originally presented as part of The New York Public Library's commemoration of Shakespeare’s 400th death anniversary in April 2016, this gender-inverted telling is currently available as an interactive educational workshop featuring cue scripts.
-It was last featured at the 2018 New York Shakespeare Convention and is suited for schools and drama programs in both the US and UK.
+It appeared as part of the 2018 New York Shakespeare Convention and is suited to schools and drama programs in both the US and UK.